 Judge's Pick!, High Gold, Gold, High Silver, Silver and Bronze awards will be presented based on the following combined scores:

 Overall Mini, Junior, Teen, Senior & Open High Scores will receive a competitive 1st, 2nd, 3rd, 4th or 5th place award.
 The 1st, 2nd and 3rd place cash awards are as follows:

 Competition Vouchers (valid for The Dance Awards 2016) will be awarded to the high score entry in each Performance Division (Jazz, Ballet, Hip-Hop, Tap, Lyrical, Musical Theatre, Contemporary & Specialty) in each of the Mini, Junior, Teen & Senior Age Divisions.
 High Scores will receive a competitive 1st, 2nd, 3rd, 4th or 5th place award.
 Solos and Duo/Trios are not included.
 The 1st, 2nd and 3rd place competition vouchers are as follows:

 PLEASE NOTE: Routines competiting in the "Open" age division are not eligible for high score awards by performance division.

-The top FOUR overall high scores out of all the Group, Line, Extended Line, and Production divisions from each of the Mini, Junior, Teen and Senior age divisions are eligible for the Best Performance Award.
+The top FIVE overall high scores out of all the Group, Line, Extended Line, and Production divisions from each of the Mini, Junior, Teen and Senior age divisions are eligible for the Best Performance Award.

 PLEASE NOTE: A Studio may be represented by only ONE number in each of the Mini, Junior, Teen and Senior divisions.
 If a particular studio were to have the top two or three scores in a division, we would then go down the list to find the next highest score with a different studio name.